Q1 2024 Integrity Advocate

 • Provide feedback to BI&C on the effectiveness of BI&C’s strategies, communications and training.

-Designated groups throughout the enterprise have at least one BI Partner who serves as a liaison between BI&C and the employees within their respective Partner’s group.
+Designated groups throughout the enterprise have at least one BI&C Partner who serves as a liaison between BI&C and the employees within their respective Partner’s group.
 Do you know who your group’s appointed partner is?
-Visit the BI Partner Page on MPCConnect to learn more about the Program and find out who serves this role in your group.
+Visit the BI&C Partner Page on MPCConnect to learn more about the Program and find out who serves this role in your group.

 Integrity in the Workplace